 Amid evolving insurance laws, legislative changes, and new precedent set by the courts, our team leverages insight and experience to help a diverse clientele seek the most appropriate resolutions to their insurance-related matters, even in the most difficult and disputed cases.

-If you wish to discuss an insurance law matter – be it proactive policy coverage and contract review or time-sensitive issues of disputes, denials, and bad faith dealings with carriers or contracted parties – Hendershot, Cannon & Hisey, P.C. is here to help.
+If you wish to discuss an insurance law matter – be it proactive policy coverage and contract review or time-sensitive issues of disputes, denials, and bad faith dealings with carriers or contracted parties – Hendershot, Cowart & Hisey, P.C. is here to help.
 Call (713) 909-7323 or contact us online.